Minoxidil Side Effects

 Unfortunately, not all unexpected symptoms, such as the development of minoxidil for hair loss, are positive.
 However, with awareness, adverse effects can be managed to make the most of your treatment.
 Be sure to read the patient information leaflet for detailed instructions and precautions.

-These are noted minoxidil hair loss treatment side effects of the oral and topical formulations.
+These are noted as minoxidil hair loss treatment side effects of the oral and topical formulations.

 More Common Minoxidil Side Effects